Pavan-1997/AWS_CFT/README.md

 The following are the major components of the template:

 ```
-Description: Enables you to include arbitrary comments about your template.
+Description: Enables us to include arbitrary comments about the template.
 (Optional)

-Parameters: Parameters enable you to input custom values to your template each time you create or update a stack.
+Parameters: Parameters enable us to input custom values to the template each time we create or update a stack.
 (Optional)

-Mappings: Collection of Key-Value pairs which can be used to set values.
+Mappings: Collection of Key-Value pairs that can be used to set values.
 (Optional)

-Resources: Declares the AWS resources that you want to include in the stack.
+Resources: Declare the AWS resources that we want to include in the stack.
 (Required)

-Outputs: Declares output values that you can import into other stacks, return in response, or view on the AWS CloudFormation console.
+Outputs: Declares output values that we can import into other stacks, return in response, or view on the AWS CloudFormation console.
 (Optional)
 ```